 Here’s a trailer.
 Literally as I was writing this, the news came through that Fox UK had acquired rights, so you won’t have too long a wait to watch it.

 כפולים (False Flag) (Israel: Channel 2; UK: Fox UK)

-While the ending of the episode was a clear attempt to create a cliffhanger at the expense of all logic (“You must kill the guy who is about to explain everything to the authorities… so I can explain it to them myself”), an otherwise consistently tense piece of work that was thoroughly enjoyable.
+While the ending of the episode was a clear attempt to create a cliffhanger at the expense of all logic ((spoiler alert) “You must kill the guy who is about to explain everything to the authorities… so I can explain it to them myself”), an otherwise consistently tense piece of work that was thoroughly enjoyable.
 I’m still not clear exactly why Asia is being such a dick towards Jonathan or why Emma keeps feeling the need to break into English every so often, but those are minor niggles.
 Plus the highlighting of a key plot point from episode two emphasised – to an almost PD James-level – the importance of paying attention to seemingly unimportant details if you want to catch all the clues.

 The Last Ship (US: TNT; UK: Sky1)